-The City Commission discussed Resolution No. 20-14 and associated materials at the May 20, 2020 Work Session.
+The City Commission discussed Resolution No. 20-14 and associated materials at the May 20, 2020 Work Session and the June 6, 2020 Regular meeting.
 The Commissions feedback was incorporated into the Explanatory Statement and the updated version has been attached to this staff report.
+WES staff are in attendance to answer outstanding questions and assist with further information.